rajadilipkolli/aws-stack/ReadMe.md

 # Getting Started

-This repository contains AWS samples that can be integrated with Spring boot
+This repository contains AWS samples that can be integrated with Spring boot, connects to localstack instead of aws so that we can verify the functionality in local